arionmath/bookstore/readme.md

 ## Running this project

 You will need, for now, just Java 17.
-The database used is H2 and doest need to be installed.
+The database used is H2 and doesn't need to be installed.
 Follow those steps to run the Bookstore project

 - Clone this repo